-Consequently, we have identified the valuation of inventories as a key audit matter.
+Consequently, we have identified the valuation of inventories as a principal audit matter for considerations.

 Other Information

 The other information comprises the information included in the Annual Securities Report, but does not include the consolidated financial statements, the financial statements, and our auditor's reports thereon.
 Management is responsible for the preparation and presentation of the other information.
 The Audit & Supervisory Committee are responsible for overseeing the directors' performance of their duties with regard to the design, implementation and maintenance of the reporting process for the other information.